How I Work

 The aim is always to help my clients gain new understanding and help them move forwards by finding new meaning in their experience.

-In this way, I have helped people address issues related to depression, anxiety, stress, relationships, family problems, cultural or societal expectations, sexuality, identity, grief, abuse, suicidal feelings, eating disorders, self-harm and addictions.
+In this way, I have helped people address issues related to depression, anxiety, stress, relationships, family problems, cultural or societal expectations, career, health issues, sexuality, identity, grief, abuse, suicidal feelings, eating disorders, self-harm and addictions.

 As a starting point, I offer a free assessment by phone or in person to explore your situation, get a feel for what it will be like to work together and to answer any questions you have.
 This is always a very open conversation with no expectation or obligation to work together.